prateek1verma/genedrive/README.md

 <!--{same three triangles as above but with colours }-->

 **The sliders** to make it easier to explore different scenarios ``DrMxR`` has been set up with sliders through which users can mix gene drive parameters.
-You can move them around and see how the how the triangle diagram changes (one some machines you may need to wait a few seconds for display to update, so be patient if necessary).
+You can move them around and see how the triangle diagram changes (one some machines you may need to wait a few seconds for display to update, so be patient if necessary).
 If you want more options press the plus symbol on the right of each slider.
 This includes the capacity to type in numerical values.
 Hold the mouse over other options to see a description popup.
 The big reset button at the bottom of the panel returns all the sliders to their default position of *no-drive*.
 Note that the default position of some slider is on the left and some is on the right.
 Also that while all other sliders range from 0-1, *Drive efficiency, p* has a theoretical minimum value of 0.5 (equal segregation) and a max of 1.

-**The parameters**, the key insight of the ``DrMxR`` approach is that fact that drive parameters perviously in earlier works, using a variety of names and approaches can be considered as representing one of three factors (as described in the full paper).
+**The parameters**, the key insight of the ``DrMxR`` approach is that fact that drive parameters previously in earlier works, using a variety of names and approaches can be considered as representing one of three factors (as described in the full paper).
 These are the section headings in the ``DrMxR`` window : distortion, viability and fertility selection
-While ``DrMxR`` allows you to seamlessly mix parameters that may have previously have been viewed as coming from distinct drive systems it is important to note ``DrMxR`` always presents the results for a single combination drive construct.
+While ``DrMxR`` allows you to seamlessly mix parameters that may have previously have been viewed as coming from distinct drive systems, it is important to note ``DrMxR`` always presents the results for a single combination drive construct.

 <!--Parameter Description-->